 The functionality to integrate equipment improves automation and reduces the risk of transcription errors.
 The data transfer between your LIMS and equipment can occur through different means.
 In general, equipment will output data in a specific format.
 The key to integration is understanding that format and mapping the relevant data to the appropriate fields within your LIMS.
 Some LIMS companies may offer ‘Off-the-shelf’ solutions for commonly used equipment.
 Whereas other LIMS companies may complete equipment integration as a one-off bespoke development project.
 For either solution, be sure to understand the scalability of the solution and any on-going costs associated to maintain the integration.

 From Enterprise Resource Planning to Invoicing, third-party software integration allows you to operate seamlessly with your LIMS.
 Similarly to equipment integration, data can be transferred between the two systems.
 In addition, it is common for bi-directional communication where your LIMS not only accepts data from other systems but sends data as well.
-Again, where LIMS companies do not have an ‘Off-the-shelf’ solution, they may approach these integrations as one-off bespoke requests.
+Again, where LIMS companies do not have an ‘Off-the-shelf’ solution, they may approach these integrations as one-off bespoke requests or provide a Public API for you to develop your own integration.